Daintree Rainforest: Exploring

 The Daintree region combines tropical rainforest, white sandy beaches, and fringing reefs just offshore, which is a rare combination.
 Due to the distance between attractions, driving is often the simplest way to navigate between them.
 The Daintree National Park boasts many walking tracks and there are a number of accommodation options within the Daintree Rainforest itself.

 To the west of Cape Tribulation stands Mt Pieter Botte with its massive granite outcrops.
-The summit providing expansive vistas of undisturbed forest and to the south, the skyline is dominated by the giant granite boulders of Thornton Peak – one of Queensland's highest mountains.
+The summit provides expansive vistas of undisturbed forest and to the south, the skyline is dominated by the giant granite boulders of Thornton Peak – one of Queensland's highest mountains.

 Much of the Daintree Rainforest is part of the Wet Tropics of Queensland World Heritage Site, being listed by UNESCO in 1988 in recognition of its universal natural values highlighted by the rainforest.
 Blockades against road building through the rainforest occurred in 1983 and 1984 and were followed by a major lobbying campaign which eventually secured protection for the area.

 Amongst the attributes provided as evidence for the World Heritage value of the Wet Tropics, which include the Daintree Rainforest, the Australian Government lists the following: